**This blog has been updated as of 5/18/19**

 So who are these banks?

 All of the banks listed on this graphic are lenders to one or more credit facilities to relevant Enbridge subsidiary companies.
-The seven starred banks — Bank of America, JPMorgan Chase, Wells Fargo, Bank of Montreal, Scotiabank, TD, and MUFG — are lead agents on those credit facilities.
+The five starred banks — Bank of America, Wells Fargo, Scotiabank, TD, and MUFG — are lead agents on those credit facilities.

 Also, some of these banks have supported Enbridge and Line 3 by underwriting the company’s bond issuances.
 Income from certain bond sales is a critical source of funding for Enbridge’s spending plan, which includes its massive Line 3 project.